June 19, 2017

 Scholarship Link: http://honorsgradu.com/Scholarship/

-Requirements: The Jiffy Lube “What Drives You?”
-Scholarship Program, has been created to give a unique and early opportunity for high school students to gain funding for college, or other qualified technical and/or professional programs through a scholarship award sponsored by neighborhood Jiffy Lube owners.
+Requirements: The Jiffy Lube “Your Turn Behind the Wheel” Scholarship Program has been created to give a unique and early opportunity for high school students to gain funding for college, or other qualified technical and/or professional programs through a scholarship award sponsored by neighborhood Jiffy Lube owners.
 Jiffy Lube wants to learn more about what drives these students now and where they see themselves down the road.
-The “What Drives You?”
-Scholarship opportunity will continue to offer specific scholarships to students in driver education, and will now offer additional scholarship awards to every teen driver enrolled in high school to pursue.
+The “Your Turn Behind the Wheel” Scholarship opportunity is open to high school students currently enrolled in driver’s education in high school.
 The scholarship awards will not be based on a student’s GPA or other standard qualifying criteria, rather each individual will be allowed to express his/her “inner drive” and personal ambition — his/her chance to be behind the wheel.
 Applicants must be between 16-18; be U.S. Citizens, Permanent Residents, or DACA beneficiaries in a Utah high school.
 Please visit link below for application and instructions.